TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 The giant ogre slammed its club with the full weight of his body, a slam that would undoubtedly kill her.
 But as it neared her, Josee's crimson eyes glinted, and she quickly stepped to her right, narrowly but precisely dodging the incoming attack.

 Earth rumbled, and the trees shook.
-The stones and debris flew everywhere as in that infinitesimal moment, their eyes glared at one another.
+The stones and debris flew everywhere and in that infinitesimal moment, their eyes glared at one another.

 And from the deepest depth of Josee's soul, an instinct suddenly called.